Valandre Shocking Blue

 On its website’s “About” page, Valandre has a bolded subheader for the topic “Philosophy.”
 The text reads:

 “If you are looking for a philosophy in Valandre, you came to the wrong place.
 Valandre has no philosophy at all, and producing technical high altitude expedition is not a little dream world, where the designers float around in an idle dreaming… SPORT has never been a philosophy.”

-Valandre’s swaggering, vaguely nihlistic ad copy certainly has personality, and naming a sleeping bag collar after a beheaded woman suggests an impressive commitment to dark humor in a sales environment.
+Valandre’s swaggering, vaguely nihlistic ad copy certainly has personality, and naming a sleeping bag collar after a beheaded woman suggests an impressive commitment to dark humor in a consumer sales environment.
 But while Valandre might not have a “Philosophy” in some college-class sense, it nevertheless does have many ideas, and at least some of these are worth sharing.
 It may be worth noting that I’ve sent messages to Valandre twice with questions about their products, and neither time did I receive a response.
-At least some of the confusion over the Shocking Blue is simply a result of the company’s reluctance to communicate (clearly or otherwise) with consumers.
+At least some of the confusion over the Shocking Blue is simply a result of the company’s reluctance to communicate clearly with consumers.

 The Valandre Shocking Blue is a obsessively thought-out and fastidiously built sleeping bag that probably isn’t for everyone.
 Those who want a conventionally-fitting bag and/or who don’t want to layer inside their bag should probably look elsewhere.
-But those willing to give Valandre’s concept a chance will find that they can push this bag way below where its weight (or listed comfort limit) suggests.
+But those willing to give Valandre’s concept a chance will find that they can push this bag well below where its weight (or listed comfort limit) suggests.
 Those with large torsos or who simply want a lot of room to move at night will also be thrilled by the Shocking Blue’s spacious design.